 Study items to be considered include, but are not limited to:

-– What kinds of intelligent functions are applied for video and data transmission over the integrated broadband network?
+– What kinds of intelligent functions are applied for video and data transmission over the integrated broadband cable network?

 – What are the requirements and benefits about the use of intelligent functions for the video and data transmission?

-– Where and how intelligent functions are logically deployed within the integrated broadband network?
+– Where and how intelligent functions are logically deployed within the integrated broadband cable network?

+– What kinds of intelligent functions can be used in operation and maintenance system over the integrated broadband cable network?

-– What and how interfaces and data models can be used for harmonizing the intelligent functions of video and data transmission, also to ensure compatibility with the traditional functions over the integrated broadband network?
+– What and how interfaces and data models can be used for harmonizing the intelligent functions of video and data transmission, also to ensure compatibility with the traditional functions over the integrated broadband cable network?

-– What are the physical and logical entities that enable intelligent functions over the entire video and data transmissionnetwork for the use and configuration of the service provider or customers or both?
+– What are the physical and logical entities that enable intelligent functions over the entire integrated broadband cable network for the use and configuration of the service provider or customers or both?

-– Taking advantage of the intelligent functions for video and data transmission optimization over the network, what methods can be utilized to enhance the video experience for the final customer?
+– What kinds of intelligent functions or methods can be utilized to enhance the video experience for the final customer over the integrated broadband cable network?

 C.3 Tasks